cakephp/docs/en/views/helpers/form.rst

 All contexts classes also have access to the request data, making it simpler to build forms.

-Once a form has been created with a context, all inputs you create will use the active context.
+Once a form has been created with a context, all controls you create will use the active context.
 In the case of an ORM backed form, FormHelper can access associated data, validation errors and schema metadata.
 You can close the active context using the ``end()`` method, or by calling ``create()`` again.
 To create